 The second fact I should mention is that, in the decades following the Bolshevik revolution, the Soviet state made a very serious effort to destroy the Church and to convert everyone to atheism.
 Religious education was forbidden, atheist education was compulsory.
 Churches and monasteries were turned to other uses or simply destroyed.
 In the 1980s and 90s, I often stood in the ruins of Russian churches.
 Many thousands of Christians were executed.
 Millions more died in the labor camps known as the Gulag Archipelago.

 Now the story: In the Stalin years, a popular Russian comedian developed a stage act in which he played a drunken priest.
 Dressed in wine-stained priestly robes and armed with a censor exhaling thick clouds of incense, he did a comic imitation of the liturgy.
-Part of his performance was to chant the Beatitudes but with distorted words —such alterations as “blessed are the cheese makers” and “blessed are they who hunger and thirst for vodka” — while struggling to manage his out-of-control censor and to remain more or less upright.
+Part of his performance was to chant the Beatitudes but with distorted words —such alterations as “blessed are they who hunger and thirst for vodka” and “blessed are the cheese makers” — while struggling to manage his out-of-control censor and to remain more or less upright.
 He had done his act time and again and been rewarded by the authorities for his work in promoting atheism and in making worship seem ridiculous.

 But on one occasion things didn’t go as planned.
 Perhaps he was actually drunk rather than pretending.
 Or perhaps he was ashamed of his many desecrations of piety and beauty.
 Instead of saying his garbled version of the Beatitudes in his well-rehearsed comic manner, he chanted the sentences as they are actually sung in a real Liturgy.
 His attention was focused not on the audience but on the life-giving words that were coming out of his mouth, words he had learned and sung as a child.
 He listened to the memorized words and something happened in the depths of his soul.
 After singing the final Beatitude, he fell to his knees weeping.
 He had to be led from the stage and never again parodied the sacred.
 Probably he was sent to a labor camp, but even so it’s a story of a happy moment in his life.
 He had begun a new life in a condition of spiritual freedom that no prison can take away.
 Whatever his fate, be brought the Beatitudes and his recovered faith with him.